FAQs - EDD Debit CardSM

-- Direct deposit transfers cannot be performed until you receive and acticate the EDD Debit CardSM.
+- Direct deposit transfers cannot be performed until you receive and activate the EDD Debit CardSM.

 - You do not need a checking or savings account with Bank of America to set up a direct deposit transfer to your own bank account with another banking institution.

-- Direct deposit transfer can be set up as a one-time transfer or as an automatic recurring transfer.
+- Direct deposit transfers can be set up as a one-time transfer or as an automatic recurring transfer.

 - A valid e-mail account is required.